-People whizzing across Tinicum Island today on Interstate 95, would likely be surprised that this piece of land just west of Philadelphia International Airport is actually called an island, and they might be equally surprised to learn that Tinicum was once the capital of New Sweden.
-In 1638, newly arrived Swedish settlers purchased land along this stretch of the Delaware River from Native Americans for their new home.
+People whizzing across Tinicum Island today on Interstate 95 would likely be surprised that this piece of land just west of Philadelphia International Airport is actually called an island, and they might be equally surprised to learn that Tinicum Island was once the capital of New Sweden.
+In 1638, newly arrived Swedish settlers purchased land along this stretch of Delaware River from Native Americans for their new home.
 Governor Johan Printz arrived in 1643, built himself a spacious residence named Printzhoff complete with a log sauna, and made Tinicum Island the capital of New Sweden.
 The island served in this capacity until the more numerous Dutch took control of the area in 1655.

-An attractive six-room dwelling with a tower attached to its front was built on the slope of the riverbank to serve as the front ranges.
-Lamps shining through two fifth-order range lenses, one produced by Barbier & Fenestre and the other by Henry Lepaute, were used to produce constant white lights.
-The light seen by mariners, however, was two seconds on and one second off.
-To achieve this flashing pattern, a cylindrical sleeve was raised and lowered around the lamps by clockwork machinery powered by a suspended weight.
+An attractive six-room dwelling with a tower attached to its front was built on the slope of the riverbank to serve as the front ranges, and lamps shining through two fifth-order range lenses, one produced by Barbier & Fenestre and the other by Henry-Lepaute, were used to produce constant white lights.
+On October 31, 1894, the characteristic of Tinicum Island Front Range Light was changed to two seconds on and one second off through the installation of a cylindrical sleeve that was raised and lowered around the lamps by clockwork machinery powered by a suspended weight.

-A small, narrow park sandwiched between industrial sites leads to the site along the river where the dwelling once stood.
+A small, narrow park sandwiched between industrial sites leads to the site along the river where the front dwelling once stood.
 The only remaining evidence of the front range light is the cement pier in the river where the 1908 tower stood.
 Two skeletal towers, that continue to serve as range lights, still use the same base.

 A sports complex, consisting of three baseball diamonds and a soccer field, now surrounds the rear range light.
 Perhaps this is fitting, as a baseball team is also part of the history of Paulsboro/Billingsport.
 The All-Thompson baseball team, composed of the Thompson brothers who all lived in Paulsboro, started playing with virtually no equipment; the catcher even caught with his bare hands.
 From humble beginnings, they went on to play against the Cuban Stars and were invited to give exhibition games at the Chicago World’s Fair.